nyampire/jp_chome_boundary/README.md

 ## Modification since 2015
 This statistics are collected at 2015.

-You can check the boundary changes at 国土地理協会.
+You can check the boundary changes at 国土地理協会 page.

 * [Changes on municipality level](http://kokudo.or.jp/marge/index.html)
 * [Changes on Chome level](http://kokudo.or.jp/place/past.html)